Agramm18/personal_portfolio_website/README.md

     }
 }
 ```
+---

-> You don’t need to modify path variables — Django uses relative paths for child apps, so all directories are already configured correctly in the main project settings.
+> You don’t need to modify path variables in the HTML links— Django uses relative paths for child apps, so all directories are already configured correctly in the main project settings.
+---
 ---

 ## 👨‍💻 Author